djsime1/awesome-flipperzero/FAQ.md

 ### Can I make my own Flipper instead of buying one?
 > Probably not.
 While the firmware and schematics are mostly public, actually sourcing the components is extremely difficult.
 Multiple core pieces, such as the screen, were specifically produced to be used in Flipper manufacturing.

-### How do I get a black-shell Flipper?
+### How do I get a black/clear-shell Flipper?
-> This is no longer possible*, they were Kickstarter-backer exclusives.
+> This is no longer possible*, black-shells were Kickstarter-backer exclusives and clear-shells were a limited production run.
 > (*No longer possible unless you're willing to shill out hundreds of dollars for one on eBay.)

 ### How do I invert the screen/change backlight color/change case cover, etc.
 > These are all hardware mods, generally inaccessible to the average user.
 Look up/ask around on how to do them if you're really interested, [r/flipperzero](https://old.reddit.com/r/flipperzero/) is a good place to start.

 ### Will there be future hardware revisions?
-> Technically speaking, there's going to be a **very minor** hardware revision in the near future.
-Functionally speaking, it will be identical to every other Flipper Zero already sold.
-The revision only replaces a few internal components and doesn't offer any new features compared to existing devices, so don't bother waiting to buy it.
-> Besides that, there are concepts for a [Flipper One](https://flipperzero.one/one), but without a timeline for release.
+> Regarding the Flipper Zero, no. There was a minor hardware revision in 2023 to address component shortages, but this changed nothing functionally.
+> There are plans for a new device called the Flipper Nano, which is solely focused on being a hub for GPIO devices.
+It will not feature any internal radios (Sub-GHz, NFC, RFID, IR, etc.) like the Flipper Zero does, but will have double the GPIO pins.
+Check out [this video by Talking Sasquach](https://youtu.be/WB86ZOI6DAw) for more information.
+> Long ago, there were concepts for a 'Flipper One,' which was rumored to be something akin to a Pi Zero with an SDR running Kali, however there's been no information nor confirmation of its development for quite some time.

 ### What is Dummy Mode?
-> Currently, it only allows the Snake game to be opened when active.
-In the future, it will hide every app except games, in case your device is ever inspected or seized.
+> Dummy mode is a basic toggle to make the Flipper appear like a hand-held toy/game device by remapping the buttons to launch specific apps from the desktop instead of opening the app list.

 ### My device is frozen, how do I reboot/fix it?
 > - To reboot the device: hold the BACK and LEFT buttons, then release simultaneously.
 If that didn't work, *disconnect the USB cable* and hold BACK for 30 seconds.
 This will preform a normal reboot.
 > - To enter DFU/Recovery mode: Hold BACK and LEFT, then release BACK while still holding LEFT after a few seconds.
 When the screen lights up, you can release LEFT.
 > - To exit DFU/Recovery mode: Follow steps for a normal reboot under the first bullet point.
 >
 > If nothing works or the device is completely bricked, first make sure it's charged by plugging it in for 15-30 minutes.
 As a final resort, if you can't get it to turn on after charging, *unplug the USB cable* and hold OK plus BACK for 30 seconds. **There will be no indication**, but the device is now in recovery mode.
-Plug it in to a PC and use qFlipper to recover the firmware.
+Plug it in to a PC and use [qFlipper](https://flipperzero.one/update) to recover the firmware.
 > Read the official docs for [Control](https://docs.flipperzero.one/basics/control), [Reboot](https://docs.flipperzero.one/basics/reboot), and [Firmware recovery](https://docs.flipperzero.one/basics/firmware-update/firmware-recovery).

 ### How do I access the CLI/Logs?